rustunit/rustunit.github.io/content/blog/drafts/bevy-meetup-2/index.md

 * Last but not least the [Bevy Foundation](https://bevyengine.org/news/bevy-foundation/) is now established.

 It just felt like the right time to foster more Bevy-focused conference-style content.

-> "The goal: Empower everyone in the community to interactively share."

 There are plenty of great content creators on Youtube sharing amazing things about Bevy but a Meetup enables more people in the community to get a voice that do not want to start a Youtube or Twitch career.